 “Well, one thing’s for sure,” Ali said.
 “Old Condon could never have kept up with me.”
 He was no doubt right.
 Dave Condon was 50 years old and probably weighed about 250 pounds.

-Twenty minutes later we were back at the Brownstone, and I had a 15-minute conversation with Ali before he excused himself to get ready for a dinner.
+Twenty minutes later, we were back at the Brownstone, and I had a 15-minute conversation with Ali before he excused himself to get ready for dinner.

 We shook hands, and that was that.